Open in ChatGPT

 Core Fields

-Every post object contains these fields:
+Most post objects contain these fields:

 Field Type Description